-As you can see, AAPTE is an accredited certification, something very important, which I’ll provide more insight to, but for the time being, it’s good to know that this certification agency carries an NCCA badge.
+As you can see, AAPTE is an accredited certification, something very important, which I’ll provide more insight into.
+Still, it’s good to know that this certification agency carries an NCCA badge.

-The next big bonus when it comes to AAPTE is the hands-on practical approach to teaching and instruction.
+The next big bonus for AAPTE is the hands-on practical approach to teaching and instruction.

 Unlike many other certifications, you aren’t just handed over a pile of prep material and left to your own devices.
 AAPTE provides hands-on training either virtually through Zoom lectures and webinars or through real-world teaching in classroom environments.

 You will also be put through 18 hours of in-the-field training.
 This involves dealing with real-world scenarios in a controlled environment, of course.

 The AAPTE CPT-EFS practical hours are conducted in a state-of-the-art fitness facility where you will learn and be assessed on your ability to deliver exercise instruction in real-time.

 Another great thing about AAPTE is its contemporary approach to fitness.

 While maintaining a grounding in fundamental, evidence-based exercise science, they provide knowledge and teaching that adapts fitness professionals to the market as it is.

 This approach allows qualifying candidates to enter an ever-evolving industry with the foresight to navigate it as professionals.